 Seafarers Sailing Club is a small, friendly club formed in 1961 to encourage the sport of dinghy sailing by the provision of racing, cruising and training.
 The clubhouse is situated on the Solent between Hill Head and Lee-on-Solent overlooking the Isle of Wight.
 The Club has approximately 140 paying members.
-As the majority have "family" membership, the number of people entitled to use our facilities is over 250.
-There are over 100 boat spaces in the compound which is usually just sufficient to meet members' demands.
+As the majority have "family" membership, the number of people entitled to use our facilities is around 300.
+There are approximately 140 boat spaces in the compound which is usually just sufficient to meet members' demands.

 Seafarers is fortunate in its location.
 The compound is within a public car park where parking is free.
 There is a public slipway close to the Club's compound giving access to the beach.
 From there it is possible to launch and retrieve boats at all states of the tide.
 The proviso is that, when launching or retrieving a boat at low tide, there is an expanse of beach and an inclined slipway to negotiate.
 A ridge of soft shingle is often present across the slipway making it difficult to pull up heavy dinghies and the Club's RIBs.
 The Club uses a small tractor to recover boats from the beach to the top of the slipway.